This Color-Changing Hair Dye Transforms Right In Front Of Your Eyes

 Advertisement

-No word on when Pravana will roll out this color-changing treatment in salons, but we're keeping our fingers crossed it hits just in time for Coachella.
+No word on when Pravana will roll out this colour-changing treatment in salons, but we're keeping our fingers crossed it hits just in time for Coachella.

 Advertisement